11 Top Ski Resorts in Utah, 2024/25

 Accommodation options are limited to the Village, where there is a hotel and many condominiums, townhomes, and private homes, all managed by Solitude Resort.
 Many people day trip here from Salt Lake City, about 45 minutes away by car.

 Big changes are underway at Solitude.
 Recently purchased by the owners of Deer Valley, this ski resort has enjoyed significant upgrades to the lodge, as well as improvements to food and beverage services, backed by Deer Valley's legendary penchant for first-class service.
-The resort will also be replacing the aging Eagle Express with a brand-new six-person version.
-This is scheduled to be in place by mid-December 2023.
-In total, these upgrades and an additional one planned will total 16 million dollars.
+The resort recently replaced the aging Eagle Express with a six-person version.
+These upgrades and an additional one planned will total 16 million dollars.

 In addition to great downhill skiing, Solitude offers an extensive network of Nordic (cross-country) skiing and snowshoeing trails.
 Solitude is part of the IKON pass program.